 Early History of the Dellis family

 This web page shows only a small excerpt of our Dellis research.
-Another 87 words (6 lines of text) covering the years 1296, 1607, 1669, 1649 and 1660 are included under the topic Early Dellis History in all our PDF Extended History products and printed products wherever possible.
+Another 44 words (3 lines of text) covering the years 1296, 1607, 1669, 1649, 1660, 1665, 1657 and 1658 are included under the topic Early Dellis History in all our PDF Extended History products and printed products wherever possible.

 Dellis Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Dellis are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Dellis include: Dell, Delle, Dells and others.

 Early Notables of the Dellis family (pre 1700)

-Another 31 words (2 lines of text) are included under the topic Early Dellis Notables in all our PDF Extended History products and printed products wherever possible.
+Another 43 words (3 lines of text) are included under the topic Early Dellis Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dellis family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Dellis or a variant listed above: George Dell who settled first in Boston, and then moved to Salem Massachusetts, about the year 1630.
 He became a freeman in the year 1651.
 He was a merchant and died on a voyage to England in 1654.
 Thomas Dell settled in Pennsylvania in 1682.